If you're looking for the best incline treadmill, NordicTrack currently leads the pack, with three well-priced models to choose from.

 NordicTrack X15i - Mid-Level Model (seasonal availability)

-Moving up you have the advanced X15i model, which was recently redesigned.
+Moving up again you have the advanced X15i model, which was recently redesigned.
 This one features a 14" touch display and iFit Coach technology, as well as 50 built in workout programs to choose from.

 Are there other incline treadmills on the market?
 Currently, no. Almost every $500+ treadmill will incline to some extent, but even the most expensive ones top out at around 15%.